python/cpython/Doc/library/hashlib-blake2.rst

 .. index::
    single: blake2b, blake2s

-BLAKE2_ is a cryptographic hash function, which offers highest security while being as fast as MD5 or SHA-1, and comes in two flavors:
+BLAKE2_ is a cryptographic hash function defined in RFC-7693_ that comes in two
+flavors:

 * **BLAKE2b**, optimized for 64-bit platforms and produces digests of any size between 1 and 64 bytes,